 - Wrap the remaining slices with kitchen string like a package and repeat with the rest.

-- Heat the rest of the oil and cook the onions for five minutes until soft, then put them in an oven dish.
+- Heat the rest of the oil and cook the onions and carrots for five minutes until soft, then put them in an oven dish.

 - Turn the heat up, season the beef, sear it on all sides, and then put it on top of the onions.